ToxicV8/devops-node-tracker/README.md

-# DevOps Node Tracker
+# DevOps Issue Tracker

-A modern, full-stack issue tracking system built with Node.js, React, and GraphQL, designed for DevOps teams and project management.
+A modern, full-stack issue tracking system built with Node.js, React, and GraphQL, designed for and project management and ticket system.

 ## 🚀 Features